Saucy Pork And Beans

 2. Turn the Instant Pot onto the saute setting and cook the bacon until browned.

-3. Add onion and bell pepper to the bacon and cook for 3 minutes.
+3. Add the onion and bell pepper to the bacon and cook for 3 minutes.

 4. Turn off the pressure cooker.